-Urban and Rural Reserves are lands outside of the UGB that guide future urban expansion and protect important rural lands.
-Urban Reserves are lands suitable for accommodating urban development over the 50 years after their designation.
-Rural Reserves are lands that are high value farms and forests or have important natural features and are protected from urbanization for 50 years after their designation.
+Urban and Rural Reserves are lands outside of the UGB.
+Urban Reserves are lands suitable for accommodating urban development at some point in the future.
+Future urban development is directed away from Rural Reserves because such lands are characterized by high-value farm and forest land or have important natural features.
+These designations do not change current zoning or restrict landowners' currently allowed use of their lands.
+Instead, these designations provide greater clarity regarding long-term expected uses of the land, allowing public and private landowners to make long-term investments with greater assurance.
 This Plan focuses on the rural areas of the County outside the urban growth boundary.